 Level of Coursework

-Students must successfully complete at least two courses at the 4000 level or above.
+In addition, students must successfully complete at least two further courses at the 4000 level or above.
 This does not include internships, independent studies, or honors thesis credits.

 Students not writing an honors thesis must complete the Senior Capstone Experience (POLS 5100) during their last year at Tulane.
 This one-credit course is not included in the 10 total courses for the major.